julien-blanchard/underground-tapes-soundtrack/README.md

 | 10 | ?? | This Thing | Clenched Hand Explosion | [Discogs](https://www.discogs.com/release/27405990-This-Thing-Upon-Us) | Contact me |
 | 11 | Peer Pressure | Jasperstone | I don't pay | ?? | ?? |
 | 12 | Credits | Pryme Moover | Happy Ending | [Discogs](https://www.discogs.com/release/33857505-Various-Indie-NSW-Volume-1) | ?? |

+## About

+Soon.

+## FAQ

+* Why did you create this webpage?
+Surely you must be looking for money or something.
+Just like you, I grew up watching these videos over and over again.
+The Discogs and YouTube / Bandcamp / SoundCloud links do not contain any affiliate id or anything of the sort.

+* This webpage looks dodgy.
+Why should I trust you?
+By all means, you should never trust anybody on the internet.

+This is why I have made the source code for this website public.
+You can find it directly on this GitHub repository

+* This must be illegal.
+All that this webpage does is link to a bunch of YouTube videos.
+Now whether these videos are being legally hosted on YouTube or not, I cannot tell.

+* How can I save the YouTube or BandCamp songs as mp3 files?
+Message me 🙂.

+*Is this AI generated?
+Nope, I wrote all the code / content for this webpage myself.

+* This is one of the ugliest webpages that I have ever seen!
+Thanks!

+## Contribute

+You are more than welcome to contribute to this project!
+Feel free to help me:

+* Identify any missing artist / song.
+* Find errors / typos within this webpage.
+* Improve the source code for this webpage.
+Currently the songs list sits in a **Markdown** file.
+I wrote a very primitive parser in **TypeScript** that reads this file and turns it into an **html** page.